-In May 2020, New York City adopted a law that banned pre-employment marijuana drug testing, calling it discriminatory for those employees who had previously been barred from applying to positions that required such substance tests.
+In May 2020, New York City adopted a law that banned pre-employment marijuana drug testing.
+It called this form of workplace drug testing discriminatory for those employees who had previously been barred from applying to positions that required such substance tests.

 Exceptions to the rule for pre-employment drug testing include: